0ADMods/pre-colonial-mod/README.md

 ## Civilizations

 - Mexicas
-- Preclasical Mayas(like the Greeks whit city-states, more that one maya civilization)
+- Clasical Mayas(like the Greeks whit city-states, more that one maya civilization)
 - Tlaxcaltecas
 - Incas
 - Toltecs